Bnandamuri/Assessment/SQL_Analysis.md

 ORDER BY Receipts_Scanned DESC;

 ---
-## 1. 🏆 Top 5 Sales by Brands Among Users (Account ≥ 6 Months)
+****## 2. Top 5 Sales by Brands Among Users (Account ≥ 6 Months)**
-This query finds the top 5 brands by total sales, filtered to include only users who have been active for at least 6 months (based on difference between account creation and purchase date).
+**This query finds the top 5 brands by total sales, filtered to include only users who have been active for at least 6 months (based on the difference between account creation and purchase date).

 ```-- Calculating total sales per brand and ranking them
 WITH BrandSales AS (